Oleh Tyahnybok: Biography

+Early life

 Tyahnybok was born in the city of Lviv to a family of doctors and is a doctor himself.
 His father, Yaroslav Tyahnybok, a Merited Doctor of Ukraine, was a distinguished sports doctor, chief physician of the Soviet national boxing team, and a former boxer himself who achieved the title of the Master of Sports of the USSR.
 Oleh's great-grandfather was a brother of Lonhyn Tsehelsky, a politician in the West Ukrainian People's Republic.
 Tyahnybok states that he remembers searches conducted by the agents of the KGB in his family's apartment.

 After secondary school, Tyahnybok enrolled into the Lviv Medical Institute and received part-time medical jobs as a corpsman and nurse, but after the second year was drafted to the army.
 After returning to the institute, he initiated the creation of the Med Institute Student Brotherhood - the first step in his life as a civil activist.
 Tyahnybok graduated from the institute in 1993 as a qualified surgeon (as he sometimes mentions, majoring in urology).
 In 1994, 25-year-old Tyahnybok was elected to the Lviv Oblast Council, and in 1998 he was elected to the Verkhovna Rada.